 Avoid any individuals that approach you claiming that they are from the tourist office (they’re not) and offering help and information; you’ll end up paying a considerable fee for their services.
 There is a Tourism Bureau of Venezuela office (open daily 7 am to 12 am) located on the ground floor, and the staff will be happy to help you with various types of information.

-If you need to phone anywhere in Venezuela from a public phone, you can buy a CANTV phone card.
-We can help you get a SIM card for Venezuela, click here for further information.
+If you need to phone anywhere in Venezuela, we can help you get a SIM card for Venezuela, click here for further information.

-If you will be arriving late to Caracas please feel free to contact us and we can arrange an English-speaking taxi transfer to a safe, clean hotel in Caracas.
+If you will be arriving late to Caracas please feel free to contact us and we can arrange a taxi transfer to a safe, clean hotel in Caracas.

 There is a bus service between the airport and Caracas, located directly across from the airport’s doors.
 There is an official taxi service., recommended over any drivers that approach you in the airport who have been known to bring tourists to remote places and fleece them.
 A taxi to Caracas shouldn’t cost you more than US$40 and to Playa Grande US$20.
 It’s wise to agree upon the rate before boarding the taxi.
 Additionally, expect night time fares to be about 10-20% higher.